 Luzon airport is the most beautiful airport I have ever seen

 When we arrived at the airport we got a glimpse of the massive and beautiful Mount Mayon (behind the airplane, covered in clouds).
 We reached our homestay in Legaspi by 3 pm and was just beside a black sand beach.
-The idea was to spend the evening in the beach, rent a scooter and explore the villages around the rock by the morning.
+The idea was to spend the evening on the beach, rent a scooter and explore the villages around the rock by the morning.
 The homestay was amazing and it had a horse ranch.
-It was a quite and soothing place unlike the bustling metro Manila.
+It was a quiet and soothing place, unlike the bustling Metro Manila.

 The weather was warm and Priya wanted to stay back to take a nap and wait for the lunch.
 Food in Legazpi is unlike the bland food in any other place across the Philippines and can be really spicy.
 We had a freshly cooked, wonderful lunch on the porch of our cottage and we had nothing else to do.
 I was impatient to go to the beach (Viento de Mar) that had unimaginably black sand and was just a walk away.
 I took out my camera out of the bag and headed straight to the beach.

 Getting the best shot of Mayon volcano with the sunrise